MJB90/ConversationLabelling/README.md

 After this step all the conversations goes into trainData Folder along with some of the features.

-2.
+2. Copy Data
      Copy[20 % or 10% ] whatever files you want to test on to the testData folder from trainData folder.

 3.Run basic_crf.py
     In basic_crf.py test_accuracy()[sklearn] and test_for_accuracy()[python crf suite ] are the only used fuctions right now.